prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>File to which scrape failures are logged.
+<p>scrapeFailureLogFile defines the file to which scrape failures are logged.
 Reloading the configuration will reopen the file.</p>
 <p>If the filename has an empty path, e.g. &lsquo;file.log&rsquo;, The Prometheus Pods
 will mount the file into an emptyDir volume at <code>/var/log/prometheus</code>.